NCAR/dart-developers-guide/source/commit-messages.rst

 .. warning::

-	Commit messages are visible to the whole world.
+	Commit messages are visible to the whole world on Github.